zzxwill/odps/intl.en-US/Pricing/Billing.md

 **Note:**

 -   The bill invoicing time is usually before 06:00 the next day.
 After the computing task successfully ends, the system counts the data size and SQL complexity.
 After the bill is generated, the fee is automatically deducted from your account.
 If the SQL task is unsuccessful, no fee is deducted.
 -   As with storage, SQL computing also calculates and bills the data size after compression.

+Since October 31，2018，the appearance function of MaxCompute SQL has started charging.
+The billing standard used is the cost of one SQL computation = the input data quantity \*SQL complexity \*SQL price.
+The SQL price is 0.03 yuan /GB/ complexity and the complexity coefficient is 1.
+All measurements of the day will be collected one-time the next day and will be directly reflected in your account bill.

 Pay-As-You-Go for MapReduce